 Use of galvanized or copper materials on the exterior of any house or roof or treated roof materials, including without limitation the use of galvanized or copper house gutters, house flashings, or road drainage culverts is prohibited.

-Conversion of any carport or garage to finished space for use as an apartment or other integral part of the living area on any Unit is prohibited without prior approval pursuant to Article IV of the Declaration.
+Conversion of any carport or garage to finished space for use as an apartment or other integral part of the living area on any Unit is prohibited.

 Garage and Estate sales and any associated signage are prohibited except during approved community-wide events.